troy-west/apache-kafka-number-stations/README.md

 # Apache Kafka Three Ways: Number Stations

-A practical programming exercise that introduces the TestTopologyDriver to test-drive the build of a streaming compute application.
+A practical exercise that introduces the TestTopologyDriver to test drive the development of a streaming compute application.

 Use in unison with [TW AK3W Workshop](https://github.com/troy-west/apache-kafka-three-ways).